oci-hpc/oci-openfoam-workshop/README.md

 	1.5.
 In the <b>Review</b> section, click <b>Create</b>.
 	<p></p>
 	1.6.
 On the <b>Stack Details</b> page, Under <b>Terraform Actions</b> dropdown menu, click <b>Apply</b> > <b>Apply</b>.
 2. Wait for the infrastructure to finish provisioning.
-You can monitor the logs on the left side of the page, where output information will appear when the Resource Manager job finishes.\
+	From the left side of the page, you can monitor the logs of the Resource Manager job while the job is running, or check the variables, and after the Resource Manager job completes, you can obtain the output values.\
 	<sub><sup><sub>:clock3:</sub></sup></sub>
 	&nbsp;
 	<sub>~45 minutes with BM.Standard2.52 shape</sub>\